Free WiFi In Wellington

 The layout of the library is important when finding your place to settle in.
 The bottom floor has some extra noise and activity (including the checkout counters and the brightly colored children's section, which I avoid like the plague), and allows guests to bring in their own food and beverages.

-The first floor is quieter but also allows food, so there’s no need to hide that ‘flat white’ on your way in.
-That is, until you reach the second floor, which forbids food and beverages, as well as loud conversations, as most of the floor is a “quiet zone.”
-You will be grateful for this if you have work to do, as any distracting loudness will be quickly quieted by the rules-conscious librarians.
+The first floor is quieter but also allows food, so there's no need to hide that flat white on your way in.
+That is, until you reach the second floor, which forbids food and beverages, as well as loud conversations, as most of the floor is a quiet zone.

 The WiFi at the Wellington Central Library is actually CBDfree.
 However, the library is the only location where I have been able to reliably connect to this network.